goatcorp/faq/xl_troubleshooting.md

 ### Q: Where can I find my FFXIV Installation?
 (AKA: What does XIVLauncher mean by GamePath?)

-FFXIV installs to a few different locations depending on whether you used the official installer or steam, when you installed it, and potentionally if you installed the free trial or not.
+FFXIV installs to a few different locations depending on whether you used the official installer or steam, when you installed it, and potentially if you installed the free trial or not.
 Here are some of the common paths.

 Whatever you do, DO NOT SELECT THE `BOOT` OR `GAME` FOLDER.
 But if you already have a copy of FFXIV installed, you'll want the folder that contains them.